-Cyclades geography is very interesting.
+Its geography is very interesting.
 Its 200 bays, ports and fishing shelters create a natural sailing park for resting and relaxation.
 The 450 Cycladic beaches are ideal for swimming, exploring the depth and diving.
-The crystal clear waters of Cyclades preserve their unique color creating amazing mirror images.
+The crystal clear waters of the Cyclades preserve their unique color creating amazing mirror images.

 The most interesting islands in terms of geological aspects are Santorini island and Milos island.

-Information about Geography of some islands of the Cyclades:
+Information about the geography of the islands of Cyclades: